Suicide Rapid Response Program

 Suicide Rapid Response helps Oregon’s communities heal from youth death by suicide, while limiting and containing risk of further harm by partnering with experts in the field to provide direct education, support, and resources.

-The blue quick guide on this page outlines the program’s streamlined approach to better serve communities in a timely and efficient manner.
+The Quick Guide to the Rapid Response Program outlines the program’s streamlined approach to better serve communities in a timely and efficient manner.

 The Rapid Response program may work with one or more of the following providers to coordinate services for the community: